-18 If an individual dies in your jurisdiction without leaving valid instructions for the disposition of the estate, to whom does the estate pass and in what shares?
+19 If an individual dies in your jurisdiction without leaving valid instructions for the disposition of the estate, to whom does the estate pass and in what shares?

-If the intestate decedent is survived by his or her spouse, such spouse shall, in principle, always be an heir.
-As to other heirs, it depends who survives the decedent.
+If the intestate is survived by his or her spouse, such spouse shall, in principle, always be an heir.
+Other heirs are determined according to who survives the decedent.

-Intestate decedent survived by spouse and children
+Intestate survived by spouse and children

-In this case, the spouse and the children of the decedent become heirs.
-If the decedent is survived by his or her spouse and one or more children, the surviving spouse takes half of the estate and the surviving children take the other half in equal shares.
-If any of the decedent's children has died prior to the death of the decedent, or has lost the right to inheritance by disqualification or disinheritance, and if any of his or her lineal descendants is surviving, then such lineal descendant (ie, a grandchild or a further descendant of the decedent) will be an heir per stirpes.
+In this case, the spouse and children of the decedent become heirs.
+If the decedent is survived by his or her spouse and one or more children, the surviving spouse will take half of the estate, and the surviving children will take the other half in equal shares.
+If any of the decedent's children died prior to the death of the decedent, or lost the right to inheritance due to disqualification or disinheritance, and if any of his or her lineal descendants is surviving, then such lineal descendant (ie, a grandchild or a further descendant of the decedent) will be an heir per stirpes.